Last edited: 23rd February, 2014

-We tend to overeat foods, especially things like white pasta and white bread, because they provide processed sugars (fast releasing carbohydrates), which quickly spike up the blood-sugar levels, producing a feeling which many find enjoyable (a sugar-high).
+We tend to overeat low-nutrient foods, especially things like white pasta and white bread, because they provide processed sugars (fast releasing carbohydrates), which quickly spike up the blood-sugar levels, producing a feeling which many find enjoyable (a sugar-high).

 Addiction to coffee and carbohydrates go hand in hand because both allow us to have several spikes of energy and focus throughout the day.
-Unfortunately this type of 'borrowed' energy also produces stress hormones and brings the body out of balance, leaving us exhausted at the end of the day, and ill in the long run.
+Unfortunately this type of 'borrowed' energy also produces stress hormones and brings the body out of balance, leaving us exhausted at the end of the day, and ill in the long term.